Awards & Recognition

 A cancer “survivor” is anyone who has been diagnosed with cancer, living with cancer, in remission, or free from cancer.
-The Supportive Care and Survivorship Program at University of Arizona Cancer Center at Dignity Health St. Joseph’s Hospital and Medical Center provides care to enhance a cancer survivor’s quality of life at all stages of their disease.
+The Supportive Care and Survivorship Program at the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center provides care to enhance a cancer survivor’s quality of life at all stages of their disease.

 Supportive care means providing care for all aspects of a survivor’s physical, mental, psychosocial, and spiritual health throughout their cancer journey.
 It is meant to keep pain and other symptoms controlled, and help with daily physical activities.
 Supportive care may also be referred to as palliative medicine--a subspecialty that delivers this personalized care along with a team of physicians, nurses, social workers, nutritionists, physical/occupational therapists, and pastoral care.

 “Supportive care is intended for anyone with cancer who is currently in treatment for their disease or symptoms, as well as those without evidence of disease,” says Kerry Tobias, DO, Medical Director of the Supportive Care and Survivorship Program.